A Complete Guide to Google Search Console

 Monitoring and Managing Links in Search Console Report

-Each SEO professional knows the important of links for a websites.
+Each SEO professional knows the importance of links for a website.
 Both the external links (backlinks) and internal links are enormously helpful for better search performance and ranking.
 Webpages having adequate backlinks can be crawled faster and better as well as more frequently.
-A backlink from a highly trustworthy and authoritative website can boost your page in search result.
-In the other hand, if a spammy website or a website with security issues links to you, it can equally harm your search ranking.
-Internal links help Google to find out how the contents and information your website are structurally organized and to discover new pages, updates and changes.
-More internal links help you not only in being quickly crawled, but also in getting more search appearances.
+A backlink from a highly trustworthy and authoritative website can boost your page in search results.
+On the other hand, if a spammy website or a website with security issues links to you, it can equally harm your search ranking.
+Internal links help Google to find out how the contents and information of your website are structurally organized and to discover new pages, updates, and changes.
+More internal links help you not only in being quickly crawled but also in getting more search appearances.

-Regularly monitoring links on Search Console is enormously useful in SEO best practice.
+Regularly monitoring links on Search Console is enormously useful in SEO best practices.
 You can track the following information and act in accordance:

 - How are your internal links distributed

 - How are your external links distributed

 - Which are your top linked pages

 - How much times a website links you

 - Which are the linking sites to you